Skip to Content

 VA Condo Approval Process

 What happens if the condo you hope to purchase isn't in a VA-approved development?
-There are specific steps you can take to receive approval.
-Some important facts to understand going into the process are:
+There are specific steps you can take to receive condo approval and it’s important to understand:

 Borrowers can ask their lender to seek approval from the VA for the condo development they want.
 The lender will need to make a written request for approval and include a copy of the condo's organizational documents.